neoforged/Documentation/docs/resources/server/recipes/index.md

 @SubscribeEvent // on the game event bus only on the physical client public static void recipesReceived(RecipesReceivedEvent event) {
-    // Store the recipes you want

     // First remove the previous recipes
     EXAMPLE_RECIPES.clear();

-    EXAMPLE_RECIPES.addAll(event.getRecipeMap().byType(EXAMPLE_RECIPE_TYPE));
+    // Then store the recipes you want EXAMPLE_RECIPES.addAll(event.getRecipeMap().byType(EXAMPLE_RECIPE_TYPE));
 }